br-Chan/writing-break/content/4612/16_west.md

 Again, the burly voice of Firsk boomed from the forest, closer this time, and Atro knew he had to run.
 Michael gave a firm nod, and Atro stepped into the river and waded across.

 The river only got waist-deep.
-Atro had reached the other side, but he turned round too late.
+Atro quickly forded the river, but once he turned round he was too late.
 He saw nothing of Michael Bradbury -- he'd gone, ready to tell his lie to Firsk and delay him as much as possible.
 The fallen leaves, which he had sworn were red, formed a surprisingly green carpet across the forest floor.

+There were no more thoughts left in Atro's mind.
+He soldiered forward and into the morning light.

+*West.*

 <br><br>